-The book sheds new light on Romania’s pre-fascist and fascist antisemitic legislation and its implementation.
-Ioanid explores in greater detail the physical destruction of Romania’s Jewish and Roma communities, including the pogroms of Bucharest and Iasi as well as the deportations and the massacres from Bessarabia, Bukovina, and Transnistria.
+In this book, Ioanid explores in great detail the physical destruction of Romania’s Jewish and Roma communities, including the pogroms of Bucharest and Iaşi as well as the deportations and the massacres from Bessarabia, Bukovina, and Transnistria.
+Based on thousands of archival documents and testimonies of survivors, The Holocaust in Romania sheds new light on Romania’s prefascist and fascist antisemitic legislation and its implementation.
 New chapters consider the forced labor of the Jews, persecution by the Protestant churches, and the decision-making process of the Antonescu government in its treatment of Jews and Roma.
-As suspenseful as a Cold-War thriller, his book tells the full, startling story of an unprecedented slave trade and its origins.
+With this book, the Romanian Holocaust will no longer be forgotten.

 Foreword by Dennis Deletant

 1 The Legal Status of Jews in Romania

 3 The Massacres at the Beginning of the War

 4 Transit Camps and Ghettos, Deportations, and Other Mass Murders